ajinkyajayawant/Programming-Experiments/Emacs/emacs_useful_commands.md

 * In the bar at the bottom you will see display like (Octave SP AC Abbrev Fill), the first word means the major mode and the later words mean the minor modes.
 * To diff files use `M-x ediff` if that doesn't work as expected think of installing vdiff
 * Run an command in the tiny space at the bottom: `M-: <command>`
+* Command to find definitions from a keywords: `apropos`

 ## Info
 * Find the version: `M-x emacs-version`